-LCPD held its 7th Annual Exploring Horizons Summer Program for juveniles in 2023.
+LCPD continued its annual Exploring Horizons Summer Program with nine juvenile is 2023 and nine juveniles in 2024.
 The program is filled with sports activities and exposure to choices after high school.
 Youth were also able to receive training in first aid, CPR, and employment readiness skills.
-The program included trips and tours to Universal Technical Institute (UTI), Lytle's Beauty College, CalFire, California Conservation Corps, Scandia in Sacramento, Top Golf, Sonoma Zipline Adventures, Sherriff's Activity League, and Mendocino College.
+Youth were also able to receive training in employment readiness skills.
+The program included trips to Northwest Lineman College, Lytle's Beauty School, Cal Fire, Sonoma Zipline Adventures, and Scandia, Top Golf, the beach in Fort Bragg, as well as tours of the Universal Technical Institute, Job Corps and California Conservation Corps.
 LCPD uses this program to expose the youth in Lake County to activities and potential careers in and outside the county.
-The program continues to generate positive feedback and continues in 2024.
+The program continues to generate positive feedback and will continue in 2025.